MoacirSchmidt/dart_mssql/README.md

 # Important

+- This package is not suitable for mobile projects.
+It only runs in Server-Side Dart.
 - Works only on Windows (32bits or 64bits)
 - You have to install OLE DB Driver
 - You have to install Microsoft Visual C++ Redistributable